Skip to the main content

 Keep A Clean Machine

-• Protect all devices that connect to the internet: Along with computers, smartphones, gaming systems and other web-enabled devices also need protection from viruses and malware.
+• Protect all devices that connect to the internet: Along with computers, smartphones, gaming systems, and other web-enabled devices also need protection from viruses and malware.

-• Keep security software current: Having the latest security software, web browser and operating system is the best defense against viruses, malware and other online threats.
+• Keep Security software current: Having the latest security software, web browser, and operating system is the best defense against viruses, malware, and other online threats.

-• Automate software updates: Many software programs will automatically connect and update to defend against known risks.
+• Turn On Automatic Software Updates: Many software programs will automatically connect and update to defend against known risks.
 Turn on automatic updates if that’s an available option.

 Connect With Care